Actuarial-Control-Cycle-Part-A-2023-T1/Supreme/README.md

   * Wildfire
   * Coastal Damage

-  1. Proactive relocators in high-risk areas:
+  Proactive relocators in high-risk areas:
    > - Must submit adequate proof of intention to relocate.
 I.e., proof of purchase of new property or lease, or any other official documentation stating the individual will be residing in a low-risk area in the foreseeable future.
    > - Must also provide proof of genuine urgency and motivation for relocating.
-  2. Proactive relocators in medium-risk areas:
+  Proactive relocators in medium-risk areas:
   > - All individuals in high-risk areas must be processed before medium-risk claims can be assessed unless a catastrophic event has occurred in that area.
   > - Once budget is allocated for high-risk areas, the same procedure as (1) occurs for medium-risk areas.
-  3. Involuntary relocators in high and medium-risk areas:
+  Involuntary relocators in high and medium-risk areas:
   > - Must provide adequate proof that current property is uninhabitable after the catastrophic disaster occurs.
 A third party (I.e., a general insurer working with government initiatives) will also inspect the property to ensure this condition is met.
   > - Claims will only be paid out once proof of purchase of new property or lease in a low-risk area is submitted.

-   1. Proactive relocators in high-risk areas:
-   * Must submit adequate proof of intention to relocate.
-I.e., proof of purchase of new property or lease, or any other official documentation stating the individual will be residing in a low-risk area in the foreseeable future.
-   * Must also provide proof of genuine urgency and motivation for relocating.
-  2. Proactive relocators in medium-risk areas
-  * All individuals in high-risk areas must be processed before medium-risk claims can be assessed unless a catastrophic event has occurred in that area.
-  * Once budget is allocated for high-risk areas, the same procedure as (1) occurs for medium-risk areas.
-  4. Involuntary relocators in high and medium-risk areas:
-  * Must provide adequate proof that current property is uninhabitable after the catastrophic disaster occurs.
-A third party (I.e., a general insurer working with government initiatives) will also inspect the property to ensure this condition is met.
-  * Claims will only be paid out once proof of purchase of new property or lease in a low-risk area is submitted.

 *Claims Processing Times:*